Works based on Thunderbirds: Thunderbirds Are Go

 Anderson died in December 2012, leaving the future of the series in doubt.
-However, in February 2013, ITV confirmed that ITV Studios and Pūkeko Pictures were planning to remake Thunderbirds as a series of 30-minute episodes, to be filmed using a combination of computer animation and live-action model sets.
+However, in February 2013, ITV confirmed that ITV Studios and Pukeko Pictures were planning to remake Thunderbirds as a series of 30-minute episodes, to be filmed using a combination of computer animation and live-action model sets.
 The new series, Thunderbirds Are Go, premiered on CITV in April 2015 and ran for three seasons, ending in 2020.

 The Anniversary Episodes

 In 2015, to mark the series' 50th anniversary, ITV commissioned Pod 4 Films (now Century 21 Films) to produce a mini-series of new Thunderbirds episodes based on the soundtracks of three of the 1960s audio plays.
 The project, titled "Thunderbirds 1965", was supported by Sylvia Anderson and the estate of Gerry Anderson.
 Funding was secured through a successful Kickstarter campaign, started by Pod 4 director Stephen La Rivière, which ultimately raised £218,412 against an initial goal of £75,000.

 The production of the mini-series saw the return of some of the original Thunderbirds crew, including director David Elliott.
 Following a premiere screening at the BFI Southbank in August 2016, the new episodes were released on DVD and Blu-ray Disc exclusively to their Kickstarter backers.
 Later titled "The Anniversary Episodes", they were added to BritBox in August 2020 alongside all 32 episodes of the original series.